Last updated: December 29, 2018

 Spry Control Panel

 Spry customers can use cPanel and WHM, but these are considered optional extras.
-In order to use them, you’ll have to buy a licence; one licence covers both tools.
-At the time of writing this review, Spry was offering version 11.23, so its licences are obviously up-to-date.
+In order to use them, you’ll have to buy a license; one license covers both tools.
+At the time of writing this review, Spry was offering version 11.23, so its licenses are obviously up-to-date.

 Spry doesn’t appear to offer the kinds of freebies we’d expect to see on shared hosting plans.
 Its main selling point is its green hosting promise.

 Spry Money Back Guarantee / Cancellation Policy